w3c-webmob/w3c-webmob-website/Overview.md

 Meetings<a id="meetings"></a>
 --------

-Our initial teleconference will be on Weds 25th September at 1400 UTC.
-The [agenda and details of how to join the call](http://lists.w3.org/Archives/Public/public-web-mobile/2013Sep/0091.html) have been published.
+Our second teleconference will be on Thursday October 10 at 1300 UTC.
+The [agenda and details of how to join the call](http://lists.w3.org/Archives/Public/public-web-mobile/2013Sep/0133.html) have been published.

-As part of that call we will be planning subsequent teleconferences.
+### Minutes
+* [Sep 25](http://www.w3.org/2013/09/25-webmob-minutes.html): IG goals, Modus Operandi, Closing the Gap report, Mobile roadmap, Taxonomy document

 ### Face to face meetings